-Imani is a partner at Mohammad, Schiks, and Jaafar, P.A. and currently practices in the areas of estate planning, including a specialty practice in Islamic estate planning, and business law.
+Imani is Of Counsel at Pacyga & Mohammad and currently practices in the area of estate planning, including a specialty practice in Islamic estate planning.
 Imani also provides services as an expert consultant and/or witness on cases involving Islamic issues.

 In addition to her private practice, Imani is an adjunct professor at William Mitchell College of Law.
 Imani also speaks nationwide on issues related to American Muslims.
 National Public Radio, Minnesota Public Radio, and WCCO Radio featured Imani as a guest.
 Minnesota Law and Politics magazine and the book A Peace of My Mind by John Noltner also featured Imani's work.
 Several venues invited Imani to speak including the Minnesota Department of Human Rights, Advocates for Human Rights, and colleges and universities across the country.
 Imani teaches several Continuing Legal Education courses for a variety of organizations on Islamic issues throughout the Twin Cities.

 Professional Memberships and Associations:

 Women's Rights in Islam regarding Marriage and Divorce, Family Law Forum, Vol. 18, no. 3, Minnesota State Bar Association publication (Summer 2010).

 Imani was admitted to the Minnesota Bar in October 2004.
 Imani served as a law clerk for the Honorable Judge Lloyd Zimmerman in the Fourth Judicial District in Hennepin County, Minnesota, following her graduation from William Mitchell College of Law.